boltabandoned/bolt-google-maps/readme.md

 ####Geolocation

 If you set `geolocation = true` it will try to get the visitors position and plot a route from them to the closest marker.
-The map is rendered first without geolocation, and the with after the visitor has accepted to share his or her location.
+The map is rendered first without geolocation, and then with the directions after the visitor has accepted to share his or her location.

     {{map(
         record = record,